 Holliston is a somewhat ethnically-diverse town.
 The people who call Holliston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holliston residents report their race to be White, followed by Asian.
-Important ancestries of people in Holliston include Irish, Italian, English, German, and French Canadian.
+Important ancestries of people in Holliston include Irish, English, Italian, German, and French Canadian.